 - Find your task and click the three dots menu

-- Choose "Daily" and set your preferred time
+- Configure it to set your preferred time

 The tool will now run automatically and track price changes over time.
 You can view historical data by checking past runs in your task's run history.